Elikill58/BaritoneCalculator/README.md

 The alone dependency is spigot.
 You can use spigot 1.8 to spigot 1.17.

 You just have to update the maven project.

+## An example ?

+This repository include an example located [here](https://github.com/Elikill58/BaritoneCalculator/tree/master/src/com/elikill58).
+To use it, you have to :
+1) Rename `possible_plugin.yml` to `plugin.yml`
+2) Rename `possible_config.yml` to `config.yml`
+3) Build it yourself

+And you will be able to run a plugin that use this dependency.
+Then, use `/bc` command to try it.

+### It will create conflict ?

+No. Such as yml files are prefixed with `possible_`, they will not be detected by spigot, and so it will not interact with your files.